What does a typical day involve?

 A typical day involves numerous cups of tea, doing digital to the highest standard and usually a F.R.I.E.N.D.S quote at some point.

-As a Junior Organic Marketing Manager my family think I’m working with organic vegetables, which is not how I’d personally describe my colleagues…
+As an Organic Marketing Manager my family think I’m working with organic vegetables, which is not how I’d personally describe my colleagues…

 What do you enjoy most about working at Adido?